lpsinger/userguide/capabilities.rst

 [#LivingReview]_ on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA.
-The :term:`BNS range` and :term:`burst range` (luminosity distance of detectable sources, averaged over sky position and source orientation) given the detectors' anticipated sensitivities are listed in the table below.
+The :term:`BNS range` and :term:`burst range` (luminosity distance of detectable sources, averaged over sky position and source orientation) given the individual detectors' anticipated sensitivities are listed in the table below.

 +-----------+-----------+-----------+-----------+-----------+
 | Detector  | Range (Mpc)                                   |